 - Has the entire area been fairly valued?

 (At £40-£70.00 per sq ft it can make a big difference!)

-You are also dealing with a lease agreement which in most instances will be a 50-75 page document detailing every nuance > of the property.
-Whilst we would always like to believe that these are fair an reasonable documents, Landlords will > always try and skew a few clauses in their favour such as the rent review clause & repairing liabilities. > > Very few lawyers ever inspect buildings to know if the lease they have drafted or agreed truly reflects what is on the > ground, that is down to the owner or their property manager and YOU.
+You are also dealing with a lease agreement which in most instances will be a 50-75 page document detailing every nuance of the property.
+Whilst we would always like to believe that these are fair an reasonable documents, Landlords will always try and skew a few clauses in their favour such as the rent review clause & repairing liabilities.

+Very few lawyers ever inspect buildings to know if the lease they have drafted or agreed truly reflects what is on the ground, that is down to the owner or their property manager and YOU.
 But what and where are the service media?
+What elements of the service charge should you be responsible for you?
+What are Latent and Inherent Defects?

-Should > you be responsible for the cost of the lift if your office is on the ground floor and so on. > > - What sort of lease might get me the best terms, should I pay for flexibility what does it mean if the lease is INSIDE > or OUTSIDE the ACT?
+- What sort of lease might get me the best terms, should I pay for flexibility in the form of a Break Clause? what does it mean if the lease is INSIDE or OUTSIDE the ACT?

 As your Retained Agent we are there to act for you and guide you through these issues, working with your solicitor as part of your team to get the right lease terms for you.